If everyone got a little exercise, we could put half the doctors in the world out of a job.

 So, give it a go, it really won’t be as bad as you think.
 You might even enjoy it.

 → Want to change your exercise habits?
 Check out my book ‘Making Habits Breaking Habits: How to Make Changes That Stick‘.
-Out in paperback in the US on Dec 10.

 Image credit: kelsey_lovefusionphoto